sagemath/more-sagemath-tutorials/2017-05-29-CRM/equivariant-combinatorics.rst

   (prepared by Pauline Hubert and Mélodie Lapointe)
 - A `compendium of symmetric function formulas <compendium-symmetric-function-formulas.pdf>`_ (prepared by Nancy Wallace)
+- A `compendium of rectangular combinatorics formulas <compendium-rectangular-combinatorics-formulas.pdf>`_ (prepared by Étienne Tétreault)
 - A brief :ref:`demo-ideals`

 - `Chow, a SageMath library for computations in intersection theory